chromium/chromium/base/memory/raw_ptr.md

 Use raw C++ pointers instead of `raw_ptr<T>` in the following scenarios:
 - Pointers in local variables and function parameters and return values.
 This includes pointer fields in classes/structs that are used only on the stack.
-  (We plan to enforce this in the Chromium Clang Plugin.
-Using `raw_ptr<T>` here would cumulatively lead to performance regression and the security benefit of UaF protection is lower for such short-lived pointers.)
+  (Using `raw_ptr<T>` here would cumulatively lead to performance regression and the security benefit of UaF protection is lower for such short-lived pointers.)
 - Pointer fields in unions.
 However, note that a much better, modern alternative is `absl::variant` + `raw_ptr<T>`.
 If use of C++ union is absolutely unavoidable, prefer a regular C++ pointer: incorrect management of a